 Dear Royan,

-Migraines are caused by an innate peculiarity in the way stimuli are processed in the nervous system.
-It has nothing to do with a specific site.
-Migraine patients often experience increased activation of the chewing muscles.
-One also speaks of so-called parafunctions.
-These include jaw clenching, grinding, tongue thrusting, etc. These functions are an expression of increased activation of the motor nervous system.
-The cause can again be seen in stimulus processing and control.
-A change in migraine through various manipulations is always conceivable.
-However, this has nothing to do with the actual cause of migraines.
+Migraines arise from an innate peculiarity in the processing of stimuli within the nervous system.
+It is not related to any particular side of the body.
+Migraine sufferers often exhibit increased activation of the chewing muscles.
+This is also referred to as parafunctional habits.
+These include jaw clenching, grinding, tongue thrusting, etc. These functions are an expression of heightened activation of the motor nervous system.
+The underlying cause lies in the processing and control of stimuli.
+While it is always conceivable that various manipulations could alter the migraine symptoms, this has no connection to the actual cause of the migraine.

 Kind regards